PerfVec/PerfVec/Tutorials/learn_rep.md

-This command will generate a representation file `res/prep_mm_cfg_LSTM_256_2_1222.pt` in the format of PyTorch tensor, which can be used for performance prediction.
+This command will generate a representation file `res/prep_mm_cfg_LSTM_256_2_1222.pt` in the format of PyTorch tensor, which can be used for performance prediction and analysis.